-When you are due to meet a couple for the first time, you can never predict how the meeting will go, and often one or the other will throw something into the mix that will surprise and change the course of the discussions.
+When you are due to meet a couple for the first time, you can never predict how the meeting will go.
+Often one or the other will throw something into the mix that will surprise and change the course of the discussions.

 What challenges have you faced in launching Divorce Negotiator?

-Carol: Our biggest challenge is that we must call ourselves associate solicitors, as opposed to practicing solicitors, despite the fact that we are all trained in law.
+Carol: Our biggest challenge is that we must call ourselves associate solicitors rather than practicing solicitors.
+Despite the fact that we are all trained in Family law.
 This is simply because we are not governed by the Solicitors Regulation Authority.

 And what’s been your proudest moment so far?

-Carol: Helping couples to remain friends, or at least on speaking terms so that the children are not affected too badly.
+Carol: Helping couples to remain friends and on speaking terms so that the children are not affected too badly.